-Do sharks swim through kelp?
+Do great white sharks swim through kelp to hunt seals?

 The White Shark Kinematics project has taught us a considerable amount about white shark behaviour.
 One thing of particular interest that has also been the subject of long term debate, is how they interact with Kelp forests.